-Currently, it is an offence to destroy any records that might be relevant to the Independent Inquiry into Child Sexual Abuse (IICSA).
-This requirement overrides any UK data protection laws – see section 21 of the Inquiries Act 2005.
+Previously, it was an offence to destroy any records that might be relevant to the Independent Inquiry into Child Sexual Abuse (IICSA).
+This requirement overrode UK data protection laws – see section 21 of the Inquiries Act 2005.

 The IICSA has now concluded, so this is no longer included as a requirement in Keeping Children Safe in Education 2023.

 You should now treat records that contain information about allegations of sexual abuse in the same way as any other information about allegations made against staff.
 Please see the section below about 'keeping records of allegations made against staff' for more guidance.

 We'll update this article if any further guidance is published – select 'save for later' at the top of this article to be notified if we make any changes.

 Apart from the above rules, there are no specific regulations on how long you should